 With Christmas just around the corner, here are some delightful and delicious Bee products.

-I couldn't not mention chocolate.
-Did you know there is a Chocolate made with honey.
+I couldn't forget to mention chocolate.
+Did you know there is a Chocolate made with honey?
 Coco based in Edinburgh makes artisan chocolate.
 Delicious!

 Honey Ice Cream

-Chain Bridge Honey Farm located just outside Berwick-Upon-Tweed is a great place to visit, with a wealth of information on bee's, quality skin range range and other beeswax products available including Heather Honey Ice Cream.
+Chain Bridge Honey Farm located just outside Berwick-Upon-Tweed is a great place to visit, with a wealth of information on bees, quality skin range, and other beeswax products available including Heather Honey Ice Cream.
 There is also a lovely walk that takes you to the Union Bridge or also known as the Union Chain Bridge.
 It's the oldest suspension bridge still carrying traffic.
 On your return enjoy a slice of delicious cake in the vintage bus cafe.

-Hiver Beer is putting the bee into beer, one of the fastest growing craft beers.
-Their hive, a buzz of activity located in London.
+Hiver Beer is putting the bee into beer, one of the fastest-growing craft beers.
+Their hive is a buzz of activity located in London.

-Fancy a Hiver Experience or maybe an early Christmas present purchase?
+Fancy a Hiver Experience or maybe an early Father's Day purchase?
 Don't hang around they're flying off the shelves!

 ©Hiver Beers Ltd